maria-lara/horiseon-web/README.md

 ## Structure
 * **Title:** The Title is a powerful element, as it is one of the largest contributors to SEO-accessibility.
 Titles are displayed on search engines and therefore will be identified first.
 It is important to ensure that the Title includes the name of the website/company, its services, and related keywords.

-*Per the client's request, the Title should be concise and descriptive.
-"Horiseon Markeing Agency" is both consice and describes who the agency is, "Horiseon," and what is it, "Agency," and what it does, "Marketing."
-However, a personal preference would have included keywords to go beyond simply describing the agency for the purpose of grabbing a user's attention more.
-For example, "Best Marketing Agency in Sacramento | Horiseon."
-This would also help the agency's SEO by including keywords that are often searched for when finding a potential vendor (as commonly seen on Yelp Reviews).*

-* **Header,Footer:** The Header/Footer comes next, as it often contains multiple aspects of a website: logo, navigation, address, and phone number.
+* **Header, Footer:** The Header/Footer comes next, as it often contains multiple aspects of a website: logo, navigation, address, and phone number.

 * **Nav:** Nav refers to the navigation section of the website.
 This is the second most important element for HTML5, because it often offers links or anchors to other pages relevant to the website.
 Navigation terms are often written as the keywords most associated with the company's services, and therefore often searched by the public when in need of those services.